collective/icalendar/docs/usage.rst

 -------

-Here is an example generating a complete iCal calendar file with a single event that can be loaded into the Mozilla calendar
+Here is an example generating a complete iCal calendar file with a single event that can be loaded into the Mozilla calendar.

 Init the calendar::